blinjrm/detection-datasets/README.md

 <br>

 `detection_datasets` aims to make it easier to work with detection datasets.

+This library works alongside the [Detection dataset](https://huggingface.co/detection-datasets) organisation on the Hugging Face Hub, where some detection datasets have been uploaded in the format expected by the library, and are ready to use.

 The main features are:
 * **Read** the dataset :
     * From disk if it has already been downloaded.